vaskoGut/Learning/README.md

           }
           init();
          ```
+        5. Some time ago closures were used to imitate block scoping.
+It wasn't available in later versions of JS

  13. ### rest-spread-operator-difference
       1. ***Spread*** operator is mostly used with arrays.
 It's used to efficientl merge, cop arrays, pass elements to functions.